Namida no Kisetsu (song)

 "Namida no Kisetsu" (なみだの季節) is the fourth single by Japanese music trio Candies.
 Written by Kazuya Senke and Yūsuke Hoguchi, the single was released on September 1, 1974.
 This was the last single in which Yoshiko Tanaka ("Sue") assumed the role of lead singer.

-The song peaked at No. 40 on Oricon's singles chart and sold over 59,000 copies.
+The song peaked at No. 40 on Oricon's singles chart and spent 13 weeks in that chart.
+It sold over 59,000 copies.

 Track listing

 All lyrics are written by Kazuya Senke, except where indicated; all music is written and arranged by Yūsuke Hoguchi, except where indicated.